f5devcentral/f5-agility-labs-waf/docs/waf201/module1-elevated-bot/lab1/lab1.rst

 8. Click on the **Bot Mitigation Settings** tab and review the default Mitigation Settings for various classifications of bots and browsers.
 We will see these settings in action shortly.
 #.
 Click on the **Browsers** tab and under **Browser Verification** and note the settings as well as the setting for **DeviceID Mode**.

-* The grace period allows clients the time to be identified as non-bots while web pages, including complex pages such as those which include images, JS, and CSS, load.
+* The grace period allows clients the time to be identified as non-bots while web pages, including ones with complex elemenets like images, JS, and CSS, have a chance to load.
 * The grace period begins after the client is validated, a configuration change occurs, or when proactive bot defense starts as a result of a detected DoS attack or high latency.

 10. Click on the **Help** tab at the top left of the screen and scroll down to the **Browsers > Browser Verification** section for a more detailed explanation of each of the settings for **Browser Verification**.